Shilpi96/academic-cv/content/projects/shock-diagnostics/index.md

 ## Overview

-Type II solar radio bursts are signatures of shock waves propagating through the solar corona, often associated with coronal mass ejections (CMEs).
-In radio dynamic spectra, they appear as slowly drifting emission lanes as the shock travels outward through the decreasing coronal plasma density.

-Type II bursts often exhibit a variety of structures with distinct temporal and spectral characteristics.
+Type II solar radio bursts are signatures of shock waves driven by solar eruptive events such as coronal mass ejections (CMEs), flares, and jets.
+These bursts often exhibit a variety of structures with distinct temporal and spectral characteristics.
 I am particularly interested in understanding these structures from two perspectives.
-The first is **band splitting**, where the fundamental and/or harmonic emission can split into two nearly parallel lanes.
+The first is **band splitting**, where the fundamental and/or harmonic emission can split into two lanes.
 The second is the fine-scale temporal and spatial behaviour of the radio sources, and what these variations can reveal about **density turbulence in the solar corona**.

-I investigate these questions using high-resolution radio imaging spectroscopy, which makes it possible to connect structures observed in the dynamic spectrum with the spatial behaviour of their corresponding radio sources.
+I investigate these aspects using high-resolution radio imaging spectroscopy, which makes it possible to connect structures observed in the dynamic spectrum with the spatial behaviour of their corresponding radio sources.